 Each plant has different moisture requirements.
 Overwatering is the biggest mistake indoor gardeners make.
 As a general rule, water when soil is dry to the touch.

-Light – Most flowering plants need full light.
-A south or southeast window is usually a full light location.
+Most flowering plants need bright indirect light.
+A south or southeast window is usually a full-light location.
 Foliage plants require less light, especially those with dark green leaves.
-Be sure to match your plants with the type of light available.
-If your plant’s light needs are not being met, it may droop, drop leaves, lose its leaf color or seem to stop growing.

-Fertilizer – Most houseplants thrive on a monthly application of water soluble plant food.
+Most houseplants and patio plants thrive on a monthly application of water-soluble plant food.
 Be sure to follow the feeding instructions on the package.

 For items such as Patio Blueberry, Patio Strawberry, Patio Apple, Elephant Ears, Bougainvillea and Angel Trumpet, providing winter protection is very important, especially when outdoor temperatures drop below 29°F. Before freezing weather arrives, move your containers to an unheated garage or cellar where temperatures stay above freezing.
 Withhold fertilizer and water just enough to keep the soil slightly moist.
 When the danger of frost has passed, bring the containers outdoors again and water thoroughly.